The Farnsworth Parabox: Broadcast and reception

-In 2006, this episode was ranked 17th on IGN's list of the top 25 episodes of Futurama.
+In 2006, this episode was ranked 17th on IGNs list of the top 25 episodes of Futurama.
 The episode was noted for its humor as a standalone episode and in particular for Universe #420 where Professor Farnsworth tells his hippie counterpart to get a job.
 The 2013 revision of the list bumped the episode up to number 16, reassessing it as better than "The Devil's Hands Are Idle Playthings", "Space Pilot 3000", the two "Anthology of Interest" episodes, "Parasites Lost", "Fry and the Slurm Factory", and "Love's Labors Lost in Space", all of which had previously been ranked higher.
 The reassessment praised the episode's study of alternate Futurama realities.
 In 2013, it was ranked number 6 "as voted on by fans" for Comedy Central's Futurama Fanarama marathon.